WOOT!

 Backpacking:

-We will be physically active for 6 days, hiking with a 30-50 lb. backpack therefore conditioning before your trip will improve your experience.
-The trips vary in difficulty and based on your fitness level.
-Please read our "Difficulty Levels" above.
+We will be physically active for 6 days, hiking with a 30-50 lb backpack therefore conditioning before your trip will improve your experience.

 Sea Kayaking:

 We will be physically active for 6 days.
-The days will be a mix of sea kayaking which requires primarily upper body and core strength.
+The days will consist of sea kayaking which requires primarily upper body and core strength.
 We will also do short day hikes on various islands.
 With basic physical conditioning and regular activity, you should have no problem sea kayaking.

 Equipment FAQs

 Nope!
-But there is no need to worry, you will have a great time in the outdoors connecting with your amazing WOOT Crew!
+We don't bring any modern technology.
+But there is no need to worry, you will have a great time in the outdoors connecting with your amazing WOOT crew!

 Trip Assignments, Payment, Refunds FAQs

 While some of the trips do vary in difficulty we do our best to meet your desired outcomes from the questionnaire.
 Most of our trips include at least one layover day and none of them are designed for students to fail.
 We want all students to succeed on their WOOT Experience and we do our best to make sure the level of challenge is appropriate for you.
 It is important that you review our "Difficulty Levels" section above prior to signing up.
-If you have questions about specific routes please feel free to reach out to the Outdoor Center Programs Coordinator, Ben Crandall.
+If you have questions about specific routes please feel free to reach out to the WOOT team at oc@wwu.edu

 Full payment is required at the time of registration.
-If you are not able to make the full payment at the time of registration, please contact the Outdoor Center Programs Coordinator, Ben Crandall, who can make necessary accommodations.
+If you are not able to make the full payment at the time of registration, please contact the WOOT team at oc@wwu.edu for more information about fee waivers.

 Due to the planning and preparation that goes into the WOOT Experience, full refunds will only be granted 1 month prior to the arrival day.